Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 Giant Anthem

-The Giant Anthem is the newest XC bike in our list, having encountered a wholesale redesign for 2022.
+As one of the most popular and long-standing XC bikes on the market, the Giant Anthem underwent a wholesale redesign back in 2022.
 Moving away from its classic Maestro suspension design in favour of a simpler single pivot arrangement, the new Anthem frame has shed a hefty amount of weight and now stands as one of the lightest options on the market.

-While weight has gone down, suspension travel has gone up by 10mm at both ends, with complete bikes featuring a 110mm travel Fox 34 SC fork.
+While weight has gone down, suspension travel has gone up by 10mm.
+There’s now 100mm of rear travel that’s paired to 110mm travel Fox 34 SC or RockShox SID.
 You’ll also find a dropper post and 2.4in Maxxis WT tyres on each model, as well as longer reach measurements and a contemporary 67.5° head angle.

-Giant has also doubled-down on its commitment to Fox Live Valve for 2022, with two out of the three Anthem models featuring the updated Live Valve 1.5 system.
-The electric wires add clutter to the cockpit, while an external battery pack protrudes from the underside of the top tube.
+Though you can get the Anthem with a manual remote lockout, our test bike came fitted with the Fox Live Valve system.
+The electric wires add clutter to the cockpit, and an external battery pack protrudes from the underside of the top tube.
 The overall packaging also means the Anthem is one of the few new XC bikes on the market that won’t fit two bottles.

-We’ve been mighty impressed with the performance of the updated Live Valve system, which offers a smoother but still lightning-fast transition between Open and Firm settings.
+That aside we’ve been mighty impressed with the performance of the latest Live Valve system, which offers a smoother but still lightning-fast transition between Open and Firm settings.
 It’s especially advantageous for XC racing where its firm platform delivers stompable efficiency, while giving you access to plush and active suspension on the descents.
 No need to toggle remote lockouts, just focus on the trail ahead.
 To hear about our long-term experience, check out our Giant Anthem review for more.

 2021 merida ninety-six rc 9000